-- Shower chair or bench: If you have a broken ankle, standing for long periods may be difficult or painful.
+- Shower chair or bench: Standing for long periods may be difficult or painful if you have a broken ankle.
 A shower chair or bench can provide a stable and comfortable place to sit while showering.
 Look for a chair or bench with a non-slip surface and sturdy legs to ensure safety.

 - Handheld shower head or hose: A handheld shower head or hose can direct the water flow to specific areas of your body without bending or standing on one foot.
 Look for a shower head or hose with adjustable water pressure and a comfortable grip.

 - Non-slip bath mat: A non-slip bath mat can provide added traction and stability in the shower, reducing the risk of falls or slips.